 361 Degrees, it may not be a shoe company you are familiar with, but their product quality is impressive.
-Worn by Canadian triathlete Taylor Reid and WTS leader Sarah Zaferes, 361 degrees is a brand you’ll want to keep an eye out for in your local running store.
+Worn by Canadian triathlete Taylor Reid and WTS leader Katie Zaferes, 361 degrees is a brand you’ll want to keep an eye out for in your local running store.

 The SPIRE 3 is the third edition of the SPIRE shoe, a neutral lightweight endurance trainer.
 It is ideal for triathletes looking for a shoe that will withstand the pounding of an Ironman while delivering lightweight performance.
 Not doing an Ironman anytime soon?
 Don’t worry.
 The SPIRE 3 is a great shoe to rack up the mileage this summer.

 The SPIRE line is known for it is QU!KFOAM technology, which is built into its midsole, delivering comfort and responsiveness while on the road.
 This shoe technology lends itself to those racing a half or full distance triathlon, where there is repetitive pounding.